2021

 Department of Health and Social Care NHS Stockport Clinical Commissioning Gr…

-Concerns summary The "Alternative to Transfer" service for care homes, designed to reduce ambulance calls, introduces an additional triage layer that may delay admissions, yet lacks proper audit for adverse outcomes or deaths.
+Concerns summary (AI summary) The "Alternative to Transfer" service for care homes, designed to reduce ambulance calls, introduces an additional triage layer that may delay admissions, yet lacks proper audit for adverse outcomes or deaths.

 Betty Tadman